handharbeni/TelkomApi/README.md

 # Clone this repo
 # npm install
-# node server.js
+# npm start server.js
 # apps will be ready on 9876

-Work with Logic
+Work with LOveGIC